Greco Mafia clan: The Greco War: interfamily feud

 The struggle between the clans came to a peak with a full-scale gunfight in the main square of Ciaculli on September 17, 1947.
 First, an important member of the Giardini cosca was shot down by a machine gun.
 When it became clear he was not dead yet, two women of the Ciaculli clan, Antonina (51) and Rosalia (19) the widow and daughter of one of the bosses killed the year before, went down into the street and finished the victim off with kitchen knives.
 In return, the brother and sister of the victim shot the women; Antonina was wounded and her daughter killed.
-Their attacker was then shot and killed by Antonina's then 18-year-old son, Nicola Greco, also called Nicolazzo.
+Their attacker was then shot and killed by Antonina's 18-year-old son.

 In total, eleven members of the two clans died and several others were wounded in the feud, before other Palermo Mafia bosses started to put pressure on Piddu the lieutenant to end the bloody feud, which drew too much attention.
 Moreover, Piddu was expected to take care for both factions of the feuding clans, after the killing of the bosses of the rival faction.
 His status depended on how he would manage the situation.